B-Lang-org/bsc/README.md

     $ make BSC_BUILD=DEBUG
     $ make BSC_BUILD=PROF

-For more extensive testing, see the [bsc-testsuite] repository.
+For more extensive testing, see the [testsuite README](testsuite/README.md) in the `testsuite` subdirectory.

 #### Choosing a Verilog simulator